 How to Measure Tensile Strength

 Measuring the tensile strength of a material is usually done using a tensile test.
-This is a standardized test method used to determine the performance of materials under tension.
+It is a standardized test method used to determine the performance of materials under tension.
 The following are general steps for measuring the tensile strength of a material.

 Sample Preparation